 The jailhouse phone calls between George Zimmerman and his wife which led to Zimmerman's bond getting revoked and his wife's arrest on a perjury charges were released Monday.
-In the calls, he tells his wife he wants her to wear a bulletproof vest.

 The six calls were recorded at the Seminole County Jail in the days after Zimmerman was arrested in the shooting of Miami Gardens teen Trayvon Martin, and concern everything from getting bulletproof vests for the couple to how to get access to money.

 Zimmerman, 28, has been charged with second degree murder in the Feb.
 26 shooting of 17-year-old Martin in a gated community in Sanford.
 He has pleaded not guilty and claims the shooting was self-defense.

 He remains behind bars at the Seminole County Jail following a hearing earlier this month in which Judge Kenneth Lester revoked his bond, which had been set at $150,000, claiming Zimmerman misled Lester and prosecutors about his finances and passport.

 Prosecutors say the calls show the couple knew they had some $135,000 that had been raised through his website.

 In a call from April 15, Zimmerman and his wife discuss transferring money.

 "I'm trying to think, cause you're gonna take out $10 and put it, and keep it with you, in cash, right?"
 Zimmerman says.